Noelle Velentzas and Asia Siddiqui are charged in connection with a plot inspired by ISIS

-In December, Velentzas and an undercover agent discussed the shooting deaths of two New York police officers who were ambushed in Brooklyn.
-The shootings demonstrated how easy it is to kill a cop, she said, according to the complaint.
+In December, Velentzas and an undercover agent discussed the shooting deaths of two New York City police officers who were ambushed in Brooklyn.
+The shootings demonstrated how easy it is to kill a cop, she said.

 “Killing a police officer is easier than buying food,” she is quoted as saying in the complaint, “because sometimes one has to wait in line to buy food.”

-When the undercover agent later pointed out that more than 25,000 officers had gathered for the funeral of one of the officers, Rafael Ramos, Velentzas complimented the agent for “coming up with an attractive potential target” for a terror attack, the complaint said.
+When the undercover agent later pointed out that more than 25,000 officers had gathered for the funeral of one of the cops, Officer Rafael Ramos, Velentzas complimented the agent for “coming up with an attractive potential target” for a terror attack, the complaint said.

 In February, Velentzas and the undercover agent drove past a Home Depot in Queens.

-Velentzas laughed about once having told a Home Depot employee that she was having a barbecue when she was looking for propane, the complaint said.
+Velentzas laughed about once having told a Home Depot employee that she was having a barbecue when she was looking for propane.